 Unfortunately, most projects are complex and multi-faceted, requiring careful planning, organizing, and monitoring.

 Only by having a structured approach, supporting processes, and clearly defined responsibilities, managers can deliver stellar results while staying within the project’s constraints.
 However, despite global recognition and the obvious benefits and advantages of project management, the field remains underappreciated.

 According to a survey by the Project Management Institute (PMI), only 58% of organizations realize the actual importance of project management and how it allows them to effectively tackle the issues they face.
 Similarly, the percentage of companies that use standardized project management practices across the board is only 23%.

-10 key project management benefits
+Top 10 benefits of project management

 1. Consistent communication:

 No project plan is complete without a solid communication structure.
 Communication in project management is an extremely important aspect that can have a significant effect on the performance of a team.
 A study analyzed the reasons for project failure in the UK’s finance sector and found that communication breakdown was the main cause of failure for 57% of the studied projects.

 Project managers must ensure that the whole team shares a collective end-goal and work together to achieve it.
 The overall efficiency and productivity of the entire team get significantly improved which leads to other benefits as well.